NA7KR/ajhstn.github.io/_posts/2016-07-15-organising-onedrive-folders-files.md

 title: Organising OneDrive Files/Folders
 category: onedrive
 ---
-Recent I begun organising my onedrive documents by year/project, then using selective sync, only keeping my current projects on my computer, leaving finished projects and irregularly used documents in onedrive alone.
+Recently I began organising my OneDrive documents by year/project, then using selective sync, only keeping my current projects on my computer, leaving finished projects and irregularly used documents in onedrive alone.
 When i am finished with a project or folder tree, i can simply unselect it in OneDrive Sync tool settings.

 Not that we necessarily need the disk space these days but this helps keep my local machines neat and tidy.